Playing now

 The reform is straightforward in principle.

-As of the 2024/25 tax year, all affected businesses have to use the tax year as their basis period.
-They will only be liable for profits arising in that and subsequent tax years.
-Overlap profits or adjustments will no longer exist.
+As of the 2024/25 tax year, all affected businesses must use the tax year as their basis period.
+They will only be liable for profits arising in, or apportioned to, that and subsequent tax years.
+Overlap profits will no longer exist after a transition period.

 In other words, and only for those businesses with accounting periods that don’t match the tax year, this particular basis period will be longer than 12 months.